Starting small

 Common Cause Foundation has been working on values and social change for many years, with organisations across the charitable, cultural and media sectors.
 We can connect you with a broader values awareness movement, share resources and training, and support you in taking this work forward.

-In the UK, we are currently working with Positive News and Byline Times on what editorial values transparency looks like in practice.
+In the UK, we are currently working with a number of outlets on what editorial values transparency looks like in practice.
 We will share learning from those partnerships as they develop.

 Contributing to this work